OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 machine (the Turing machine), the type of languages that it can represent, and its corresponding type of grammar.

-Finally, we discuss languages that you cannot write a program to reliably recognize.
+At the end, we will briefly discuss languages that you cannot write a program to reliably recognize (a topic referred to as :term:`computability` theory), and also talk a bit about the difference between problems that are (relatively) cheap to solve versus ones that are (relatively) expensive to solve (a topic referred to as :term:`complexity <computational complexity theory>` theory).

 The Power of Machines